Reading comprehension: Reading difficult texts

 Some texts, like in philosophy, literature or scientific research, may appear more difficult to read because of the prior knowledge they assume, the tradition from which they come, or the tone, such as criticizing or parodying.
-Philosopher Jacques Derrida, explained his opinion about complicated text: "In order to unfold what is implicit in so many discourses, one would have each time to make a pedagogical outlay that is just not reasonable to expect from every book.
+The philosopher Jacques Derrida explained his opinion about complicated text: "In order to unfold what is implicit in so many discourses, one would have each time to make a pedagogical outlay that is just not reasonable to expect from every book.
 Here the responsibility has to be shared out, mediated; the reading has to do its work and the work has to make its reader."
-Other philosophers, however, believe that if you have something to say, you should be able to make the message readable to a wide audience.
+Other Philosophers however, believe that if you have something to say, you should be able to make the message readable to a wide audience.

 Hyperlinks

 Embedded hyperlinks in documents or Internet pages have been found to make different demands on the reader than traditional text.
-Authors, such as Nicholas Carr, and psychologists, such as Maryanne Wolf, contend that the internet may have a negative impact on attention and reading comprehension.
+Authors such as Nicholas Carr, and Psychologists, such as Maryanne Wolf, contend that the internet may have a negative impact on attention and reading comprehension.
 Some studies report increased demands of reading hyperlinked text in terms of cognitive load, or the amount of information actively maintained in one's mind (also see working memory).
 One study showed that going from about 5 hyperlinks per page to about 11 per page reduced college students' understanding (assessed by multiple choice tests) of articles about alternative energy.
 This can be attributed to the decision-making process (deciding whether to click on it) required by each hyperlink, which may reduce comprehension of surrounding text.

 On the other hand, other studies have shown that if a short summary of the link's content is provided when the mouse pointer hovers over it, then comprehension of the text is improved.
 "Navigation hints" about which links are most relevant improved comprehension.
 Finally, the background knowledge of the reader can partially determine the effect hyperlinks have on comprehension.
 In a study of reading comprehension with subjects who were familiar or unfamiliar with art history, texts which were hyperlinked to one another hierarchically were easier for novices to understand than texts which were hyperlinked semantically.
 In contrast, those already familiar with the topic understood the content equally well with both types of organization.

 In interpreting these results, it may be useful to note that the studies mentioned were all performed in closed content environments, not on the internet.
 That is, the texts used only linked to a predetermined set of other texts which was offline.
 Furthermore, the participants were explicitly instructed to read on a certain topic in a limited amount of time.
 Reading text on the internet may not have these constraints.